wienerr/Piklist-Documentation/content/getting-started/_index.md

 ## Piklist Folder Structure
 To help keep your code organized, Piklist uses a pre-defined folder/file structure that makes it easy for you to add functionality to your site.

 Piklist utilizes a folder for each major section of WordPress.
-You create these folders in your theme or plugin and place the appropriate files in them.
+You create these folders in your theme or your plugin and place the appropriate files in them.
 Piklist will automatically load these files correctly.

+IMPORTANT: You create the folder structure in YOUR theme or YOUR plugin, NOT in Piklist itself.
+Choosing to create the folder structure in your theme or plugin is a matter of preference.
+For example, if you may change themes in the future, then a plugin is a better option.
+However, if you choose a plugin, then you need to first [create a WordPress plugin](https://codex.wordpress.org/Writing_a_Plugin), before adding the Piklist folder structure.

 ### Folder Structure for your theme
 If you want to use your theme for your Piklist files, open your theme’s main folder and add a folder called “piklist”.
 Inside that folder add another called “parts” and then add any Piklist folders you will need.
 Your folder structure should look like this: